ReedeB/gamlol/README.md

 #### This project will show a song which is currently i am listening on spotify.

-#### Also user can get 30sec audio of a song which is currently i am listening on spotify.
+#### Also user can get 30sec audio of a song which is currently i am listening on spotify. & user can download that 30sec audio

 #### <a href="https://spotify-currently-listening.herokuapp.com/currentsong">Live At</a>